marick/ecto_test_data_builder/USE.md

 `B.Schema.combine_opts` is like `Enum.into` except that it complains if the first argument contains extra keys.
 I make a lot of typos.

+I separate out the defaults and `ExMachina` options because they're by far the most likely parts of `animal` to change, so I want to make them easy to find.

 ## Adding an association

 Animals may have one or more associated *service gaps*.
 For example, some horses might be on pasture for the summer.
-This is a typical example of adding a table row with a foreign key:

 ```elixir
   schema "service_gaps" do